dmcg/gilded-rose-tdd/REFACTORING.md

 ### Run
 #### [configuring.kt](src/main/java/com/gildedrose/config/configuring.kt)
-- if we want to see the env value we can introduce a var in a run
+- In hikariDataSourceFor if we want to see the jdbcUrl we can introduce a var in a run
-- talk about receiver

 ### Also
 #### [configuring.kt](src/main/java/com/gildedrose/config/configuring.kt)